 Here are seven strategies for coping with survivor guilt:

 - Give yourself permission to grieve and experience whatever feelings you are having.
-Allow yourself to do this without self-judgement.
+Allow yourself to do this without self-judgment.
 Practice self-forgiveness.
 Don’t put time limits on your feelings of loss and grief.
 It takes time to process these painful emotions.

 - Remind yourself that it’s normal to have these feelings.
 Don’t chastise yourself for being human and feeling self-doubt or self-recrimination.
 Acknowledging these feelings is the first step toward some type of healing.